Mahdi-Moalla/isic-skin-cancer-classification/README.md

 make build_images=true init-all
 ```

-This will install the different services on kubernetes cluster:
+This will install the various services on kubernetes cluster:

-- Airflow:
+- `Airflow`:
-  - available on localhost:8888
+  - available on `localhost:8888`
   - Credentials:
-    - name: admin
+    - name: `admin`
-    - password: admin
+    - password: `admin`
-- MLFlow
+- `MLFlow`
-  - available on localhost:5000
+  - available on `localhost:5000`
-- KAFKA
+- `KAFKA`
-- Gloo gateway
+- `Gloo` gateway
-- Adminer
+- `Adminer`
   - used to inspect the central postgresql database
-  - Available on localhost:8880
+  - Available on `localhost:8880`
-  - database server name: airflow-service-postgresql
+  - database server address: `airflow-service-postgresql`
-  - user: postgres
+  - user: `postgres`
-  - password: postgres
+  - password: `postgres`
-- kafka-ui:
+- `kafka-ui`:
-  - used to inspect kafka service
+  - used to inspect the kafka service
-  - Available on localhost:8088
+  - Available on `localhost:8088`
-  - kafka broker url: kafka-service-broker:9092
+  - kafka broker server  name and port: `kafka-service-broker:9092`

+In addition, this command will perform a couple of additional  tasks:
+  - create a simple python `http.server` that is used to download data into the kubernetes cluster.
+  - Initialize a couple of databases for `MLFlow`, `inference webservice` and the `monitoring` components.
+All  those databases can be inspected through adminer.

+### 8. Train Model

+You can now login to Airflow.
+There will be a couple of dags.
+You can start the dag and let it run to  completion.